Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Scan on pull requests to the main branch.

-• Scan on pull requests to any branch that has a pre¬x of releases/.
+• Scan on pull requests to any branch that has a prefix of releases/.

 • Scan all the files in the subdirectories of the src directory.